R1 | RAUMLICHTMUSIK

 Elfriede Fischinger: Partnerin, Mitarbeiterin, Zeitzeugin

-Michael Saup: Director Deep Data Dome Digital Documentary Derivative
+Michael Saup: Director, Deep Data Dome Digital Documentary Derivative

 Pino Grzybowsky: Music and Sound Design